 In partnership with the New York University Institute of Environmental Medicine, we are piloting a study to assess the awareness of health risks posed by arsenic exposure through drinking water and the knowledge of risk reduction measures among Bangladeshi immigrants in New York City.
 Findings from this study will be used to develop culturally and linguistically appropriate health education materials for Bangladeshis and their healthcare providers.
 Study results will also inform future health research priorities for South Asian immigrants.

-For more information about SAHI research, please contact Nicole Roberts at email@example.com.
+For more information about SAHI research, please contact Bharat Narang at firstname.lastname@example.org.